HarryJamesGreenblatt/A-Riff-In-React/api/README.md

 ## Deployment

-The API is automatically deployed to Azure App Service using GitHub Actions when changes are pushed to the main branch.
+The API is automatically deployed to Azure Container Apps using GitHub Actions when changes are pushed to the fresh-start branch.

+See the GitHub workflow file in `.github/workflows/container-deploy.yml` for details.

 ## Authentication